Second-harmonic generation: Radiation pattern

 The SHG radiation pattern generated by an exciting Gaussian beam also has a (homogeneous) 2D Gaussian profile if the nonlinear medium being excited is homogeneous (A).
 However, if the exciting beam is positioned at an interface between opposite polarities (± boundary, B) that is parallel to the beam propagation (see figure), the SHG will be split into two lobes whose amplitudes have opposite sign, i.e. are $\pi$ phase-shifted.

 These boundaries can be found in the sarcomeres of muscles (protein = myosin), for instance.
 Note that we have considered here only the forward generation.

 Moreover the SHG phase-matching can also result in $\vec k_{2\omega} = -2\vec k_\omega$: some SHG is also emitted in backward (epi direction).
 When the phase-matching is not fulfilled, as in biological tissues, the backward signal comes from a sufficiently high phase-mismatch which allow a small backward contribution to compensate for it.
-Unlike fluorescence, the spatial coherence of the process constrain it to emit only in those two directions, but the coherence length in backward is always way smaller than in forward, meaning there is always more forward than backward SHG signal.
+Unlike fluorescence, the spatial coherence of the process constrain it to emit only in those two directions, where the coherence length in the backwards direction is always much smaller than in the forwards, meaning there is always more forward than backward SHG signal.

 The forward (F) to backward (B) ratio is dependent on the arrangement of the different dipoles (green in figure) that are being excited.
 With only one dipole ((a) in the figure), F = B, but F becomes higher than B when more dipoles are stacked along the propagation direction (b and c).
 However, the Gouy phase-shift of the Gaussian beam will imply a $\pi$ phase-shift between the SHGs generated at the edges of the focal volume, and can thus result in destructive interferences (zero signal) if there are dipoles at these edges having the same orientation (case (d) in the figure).